 nylon rope for making the rings

 If it isn’t obvious at this point, I save what most people call “junk” so that we can upcycle with the boys.
 For this particular craft, I pulled out the stash of bottles that we’ve been saving for some time.
 I ended up using 15 bottles in order to get a secure fit with my crate.

 If your bottles still have the labels on them, it’s time to give them a little soak.
 I usually soak ours in very hot water for an hour or so.
 That helps the label easily pull off.
 If it still leaves behind a sticky residue, I recommended using a little lemon essential oil.
 It will take the sticky right off!

 After labels have been removed and the jars dried, it’s time to paint.
 I prefer using Rust-Oleum paint on crafts like this.
-I didn’t use this on the white bottles and was a tad disappointed in the way they turned out.
+When I painted the white bottles I used what I already had on hand, and I was disappointed with the way they turned out.

 I ended up giving them two coats of paint.
 Once the paint dried, I used Rust-Oleum Crystal Clear Enamel as the last step.